isomerpages/ema-pl/_events/segc-youth/overview.md

 3. The top 3 teams of both Junior and Senior Categories will receive their awards in end-July 2021.

+<a href="/files/events/segc-youth/overview/Singapore%20Energy%20Grand%20Challenge%20(Youth)%202021%20FAQs.pdf" target="_blank">Click here to see a list of frequently asked questions.</a>

 <p style="text-align: center;">
     <br/><strong>
     SEGC (Youth) 2021 has been completed.
 Look out for 2022 challenge statement!